• Skip to main content

 Chart with pasta listed and imperial and metric amounts.

-The easiest rule of thumb for making pasta for a family of 4 is to make a pound of pasta.
-Each pound of pasta will yield roughly 4 ounces of dry pasta per person.
-That will result in on average 8 cups of cooked pasta.
-If pasta is your main meal, this is a good amount to make.
+The easiest rule of thumb for making pasta for a family of 4 is to make a pound of pasta which makes about 8 cups of cooked pasta.
+Each pound of pasta will yield roughly 4 ounces of dry pasta per person as a main course.

 How Much Pasta for a Crowd?